How Much Does it Cost to Hire an Agency?

 A critical item to keep in mind in the search for the perfect agency for you is fit.
 The right fit isn’t always about financials, in fact, the money part is really one piece of the puzzle.
 It is important to evaluate based on experience, creative approach, company values, business procedures, and the skill set of the agency.
 Have a conversation with potential agencies upfront about budget expectations.
 Know what to expect when you interview an agency and check out the chart.
 Decide what is most important to you and let the agency know what you need.

-This article was originally published in September 2015 but was edited with updated information.
+This article was originally published in September 2015 and has been edited with updated information.